Home Care Tips

 Our Chico dental practice recommends patients brush their teeth at least twice daily, ideally, brushing after every meal, including after snacks.
 This helps dislodge food particles that can contribute to tooth decay or plaque build-up and preserves your long-term dental health.

 The following steps can help you get the most out of your daily brushing:

-- With the brush at a 45 degree angle to the gums, use a small, circular motion to gentle brush your teeth.
+- With the brush at a 45-degree angle to the gums, use a small, circular motion to gently brush your teeth.
 Make sure you always feel the brush’s bristles on your gums.

 - Brush the outer, inner, and biting surfaces of each tooth.